oven-sh/bun/README.md

 If you’re interested in adding a framework integration, please reach out.
 There’s a lot here and it’s not entirely documented yet.

 ## Troubleshooting

+Bun currently only works on CPUs supporting the AVX2 instruction set.
+To run on older CPUs this can be emulated using Intel SDE, however bun won't be as fast as it would be when running on CPUs with AVX2 support.

 ### bun not running on an M1 (or Apple Silicon)